GautierDorval/ssa-e-a2-doctrine/README.md

 ## What this is

-- A defined, versioned conceptual framework for AI governance and machine-readable semantic boundaries.
+- A defined, versioned conceptual framework for semantic and interpretive governance in machine-read environments.
 - A non-transactional and non-prescriptive doctrinal reference.
 - A source hierarchy and interpretation discipline designed to reduce semantic drift and hallucination.
-- A disambiguation-first doctrine for semantic clarity across search engines, LLMs, and agents.
+- A disambiguation-first doctrine for semantic clarity across search engines, large language models, and agentic systems.
-- A structured data grounding precondition (sitewide) to anchor identity, scope, page roles, and stable identifiers.
+- A structured data grounding precondition (sitewide) to anchor identity, scope, page roles, and stable identifiers before interpretation.

 ## Structured data grounding